Lagrange-Labs/docs/docs/state-committees/inductive-state-proofs.md

 3. Block b-1 is either the genesis block or is valid with respect to these three conditions.

-This recursive relationship allows any block to be proven as valid via an inductive proof, starting with the base case of an initial hardcoded genesis attestor set.
+This recursive relationship allows any block to be proven as valid via inductive proof, starting with the base case of an initial hardcoded genesis attestor set.
 To prove an arbitrary block, a contract requires an inductive zero-knowledge proof of the validity of the previous block with respect to genesis and an aggregated BLS signature of the current_commitee of the present block:

 ```
 struct block {